 Simply put, the propagandistic aspects of The Journey date it badly.
 Propaganda films can be enjoyable but in order for them to age well, they have to have a decent story underneath the sermon.
 Since the entire point of the source tale is missed, we are left with the lesson that “some Russians are okay, I guess, but most are horrid and you guys in the West are sure jerks for abandoning Hungary,” which does not exactly flow on movie posters.

 Plus, The Journey take for-stinkin’-ever for anything to happen.
 It drags and drags and drags… and then it drags some more.
 Over two hours!
 Boule de Suif was only about 50 pages long.
 I felt like I was being held prisoner along with Deborah Kerr.
-Rather than being contemptuous of the other passengers for pressuring her to romance Yul, I was on their side.
-Just romance the Russian so we can all go home, lady!
-Sheesh!
+Rather than being contemptuous of the other passengers, I began to actually sympathize with them.

 I have rarely been so relieved to see “The End” appear on a television screen, let me tell you.